ibm-watson-data-lab/cloudant-food-tracker/part-2/README.md

 ### Confirm API Access

 Now is the time to stop and confirm that everything is ready with your Cloudant service.
-The best way to do this on a Mac is to open Terminal and use `curl`.
+The best way to do this on a Mac is to open Terminal and use `curl` (curl can also run on a number of other platforms).
 When you "curl" Cloudant, you will immediately see whether everything is working, and you can quickly determine what might be wrong.
 Begin by running the *Terminal* application.

 The command below will authenticate to Cloudant and display the data.
 Notice that the username and password are inserted in the URL.
 The username is followed by `:`, then the password, then `@`, and then the usual hostname and path.
 When you paste this command into Terminal, **change the values to reflect your own server**.